Morrison v. National Australia Bank: Background

 The case concerned the 1998 purchase by National Australia Bank of a mortgage servicing company, HomeSide Lending, headquartered in Florida.
-In July 2001, NAB announced a USD 450 million write-down in assets due to losses associated with HomeSide Lending; and a further USD 1.75 billion write-down in September of that year.
+In July 2001, NAB announced a US$450 million write-down in assets due to losses associated with HomeSide Lending; and a further US$1.75 billion write-down in September of that year.
 The root cause of the write-down was that the modelling done by HomeSide Lending to determine future revenues from mortgage fees was based on overly optimistic assumptions.
 The plaintiffs claimed that this was part of an intentional scheme to defraud committed by HomeSide's management.
 By the time the case reached the US Supreme Court, only Australian investors remained as plaintiffs.
 A US investor (Morrison, for whom the case was named) participated in earlier proceedings, but his case was thrown out for unrelated reasons.

 The plaintiffs argued that the fact the alleged fraud occurred in Florida meant that it should be subject to US securities laws.
 The defendants argued that, since the alleged fraud related to trading in Australian securities, US securities laws did not apply.